 "Neonicotinoids are one of the most serious causes of downward negative pressure on pollinators," according to Keith Delaplane, a professor of entomology and director of the Honey Bee Program at the University of Georgia.
-In fact, he rates them as the second-leading cause of decline in the nation's honeybees, reserving the top spot for the parasitic Varroa destructor mite.
+In fact, he rates neonicotinoids as the second-leading cause of decline in the nation's honeybees, reserving the top spot for the parasitic varroa destructor mite.

 What are neonicotinoids?

-"Neonicotinoids are a broad spectrum pesticide that get their name from their basic chemistry because it is close to that of nicotine," said Delaplane, emphasizing that the neonics, as they are often called, are not the same as nicotine.
-The neonicotinoids affected by the EPA's regulatory move are imidacloprid, dinotefuran, clothianidin and thiamethoxam.
-The neonicotinoid family also includes acetamaprid.
-They gained popularity in agricultural and commercial ornamental production because they are effective against a wide range of insect pests and considered less hazardous to humans and other vertebrates than other insecticides.
+"Neonicotinoids are a broad-spectrum pesticide that get their name from their basic chemistry, because it is close to that of nicotine," said Delaplane, emphasizing that "neonics," as they are often called, are not the same as nicotine.
+The neonicotinoid family includes specific pesticides such as acetamaprid, imidacloprid, dinotefuran, clothianidin and thiamethoxam.
+They gained popularity in agricultural and commercial ornamental production because they are effective against a wide range of insect pests, and are considered less hazardous to humans and other vertebrates than many insecticides.